2-1-1 Texas: Finding Help

 - A resident is qualified if the current total household income is at or below 150% of the federal poverty guidelines.

 - A resident is also qualified if they are currently receiving:

 - Health benefits coverage under the Child Health Plan (CHIP) under Chapter 62 support

 TXU Oncor – Low Income Assistance Program

-- Available to qualify low-income customers.
+- Available to qualified low-income customers.

-- The electric discount program is a five month program.
+- The electric discount program is a five-month program.